scoconno/scoconno.github.io/Teaching/Intro/5/Handout.md

 + Moral duties are expressed in the form of categorical imperatives.
 + An imperative is a command to do something.
-+ It is categorical if it applies without exception and without regard to particular needs or purposes.
++ A command is categorical if it applies without exception and without regard to particular needs or purposes.

 Kant Identified a number of imperatives, two of which are as follow: